 Your digital cookbook will show you recipes you haven’t seen in years.
 It may even get you out of a cooking rut.
 I found dishes that I used to make all the time that quickly went back into rotation.
 Digital cookbook for the win!

-What to Look for in a Recipe Manager?
+What to Look for in Online Recipe Organizers?

 Next, I am evaluating the search function.
 It’s essential to have an app that allows you to find a recipe quickly.
-These apps are designed to save you time, not waste it with a long search.
+These online recipe organizers are designed to save you time, not waste it with a long search.

 I am also looking for the option to create a useful shopping list.
 The list should be well organized and easy to share, print, or save.